 The digital printing methods maake use don't need any water.
 These methods also require less energy than a bathroom radiator (and that energy is 100% renewable energy).
 These methods create no more than a thimble of waste ink per 1km of printing.

 All inks we use meet GOTS 6.0 and Oeko Tex Class 1 standards.
-This means your materials have passed stringent standards and are sustainable and safe for infants.
+This means your fabrics have passed stringent standards and are sustainable and safe for infants.

 Remember this and make better choices when you choose cotton material and cotton garments for products for personal use: